Great Hurricane of 1780: Spanish islands

-Losses by the British Royal Navy
+Losses by the British navy

-Among the ships lost from Rodney's fleet were the frigates HMS Phoenix, which was wrecked on the Cuban coast, and HMS Blanche, which disappeared without a trace.
-The sixth rate frigates HMS Andromeda and HMS Laurel were wrecked on Martinique with heavy loss of life.
-By far the worst losses in the British fleet, however, were under the command of Vice Admiral Peter Parker and Rear-Admiral Joshua Rowley.
+Among the ships lost from Rodney's fleet were the frigates HMS Blanche, which disappeared without a trace, and HMS Andromeda and HMS Laurel, which were wrecked on Martinique with heavy loss of life.
+By far the worst losses in the Royal Navy, however, were those ships under the command of Vice-Admiral Peter Parker and Rear-Admiral Joshua Rowley.
 At the time of the hurricane, Rowley was off the coast of New York with a portion of the fleet, including HMS Sandwich, while Parker was in Port Royal, Jamaica.
 Many of their ships, however, were in the hurricane's path.
-HMS Thunderer, HMS Stirling Castle, HMS Scarborough, HMS Barbados, HMS Deal Castle, HMS Victor, and HMS Endeavour were lost, among others, and almost all of their crews died.
-Seven other ships were dismasted.
+The ships of the line HMS Thunderer and HMS Stirling Castle, frigate HMS Phoenix, post ship HMS Deal Castle and sloop-of-war HMS Endeavour were lost, and seven other warships were dismasted.

 Losses by the French navy

-A fleet of 40 French ships involved in the American Revolutionary War was struck off Martinique during the hurricane.
-Several hundred soldiers and about 9,000 civilians died; however, the French military's only loss was the frigate Junon.
+A fleet of 40 French ships was struck off Martinique during the hurricane.
+Several hundred military personnel and about 9,000 civilians died; however, the French Navy's only loss was the frigate Junon.

 Name

 The storm was named the San Calixto hurricane in Puerto Rico because the eye of the cyclone made landfall there on October 14, the Christian feast day of Pope Callixtus I, venerated by the Roman Catholic Church as Saint Callixtus ("San Calixto" in Spanish).
-Since European arrival in the Americas in 1492, all storms and hurricanes had been named after the name of the saint of the day the storm hit Puerto Rico; for example, the 1867 San Narciso hurricane, the 1899 San Ciriaco hurricane, the 1928 San Felipe hurricane, and the 1932 San Ciprian hurricane were named after the feast day on which they struck.
+Since European arrival in the Americas in 1492, all storms and hurricanes had been named after the name of the saint of the feast day on which the storm hit Puerto Rico; for example, the 1867 San Narciso hurricane, the 1899 San Ciriaco hurricane, the 1928 San Felipe hurricane, and the 1932 San Ciprian hurricane.

-In 1953, the United States Weather Bureau (now the National Weather Service) started naming hurricanes by female human names until 1978, when both gender names began to be used after control over naming was relinquished to the World Meteorological Organization.
-However, it was only in 1960 that hurricanes stopped being officially named after saints in Puerto Rico; the only two cyclones to ever have both an official woman name and an informal saint name were Hurricane Betsy (Santa Clara, August 12, 1956) and Hurricane Donna (San Lorenzo, September 5, 1960).
+It was not until 1953 that the United States Weather Bureau (now the National Weather Service) started naming hurricanes by human names, a practice relinquished in 1979 to the World Meteorological Organization, though it was only in 1960 that hurricanes stopped being officially named after saints in Puerto Rico.